-Bookkeeping & Financial Readiness for Business Owners Planning to Sell
+Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 Frequently Asked Questions

-Answers to common questions about selling a business, preparing your financials, bookkeeping, and how Genki Solutions can help.
+Answers to common questions about selling a healthcare practice, preparing your financials for buyer diligence, and how Genki Solutions can help.

 💰

-Selling a business typically involves several stages: preparing your financials, getting a professional business valuation, engaging a business broker or going direct to buyers, negotiating a letter of intent (LOI), completing buyer due diligence, and closing the transaction.
+Selling a healthcare practice typically involves several stages: preparing your financials, getting a professional valuation, engaging a healthcare-focused broker or going direct to buyers (PE firms, DSOs, health systems), negotiating a letter of intent (LOI), completing buyer due diligence, and closing the transaction.
 The most important step — and the one most sellers skip — is financial preparation.
 Cleaning up your books, normalizing your earnings, and organizing supporting documentation before going to market helps you negotiate from a position of strength, avoid purchase price reductions, and close faster.
 Ideally, you should start preparing 12 to 36 months before a planned sale.

 The most common causes are financial issues discovered during buyer due diligence: EBITDA changing under review, undocumented or rejected add-backs, unclear owner compensation, inconsistent monthly financials, personal expenses mixed into business accounts, and poorly supported working capital.
 These issues erode buyer confidence, lead to purchase price reductions, extend timelines, and cause deal fatigue — which is one of the primary reasons deals collapse.
 Most of these problems are fixable, but only if addressed before going to market.

-From listing to closing, selling a small business typically takes 6 to 12 months.
+From listing to closing, selling a healthcare practice typically takes 6 to 12 months.
 However, the total timeline is longer when you factor in preparation.
 Financial preparation alone should ideally begin 12 to 36 months before a sale.
 Once a buyer is identified and an LOI is signed, the due diligence period typically takes 45 to 60 days.
-Businesses with clean, well-organized financials tend to close faster because due diligence runs more smoothly and buyer confidence remains high throughout the process.
+Practices with clean, well-organized financials tend to close faster because due diligence runs more smoothly and buyer confidence remains high throughout the process.

 Before selling, you should clean up your bookkeeping, normalize your earnings (EBITDA or SDE), identify and document add-backs, understand your working capital needs, and ensure your financials are consistent and defensible under buyer review.
 You should also separate personal expenses from business expenses, organize your chart of accounts, reconcile all bank and credit card accounts, and prepare supporting documentation for any unusual or one-time transactions.
 Having deal-ready financials before engaging a broker or entering negotiations helps protect your valuation and accelerate the sale process.

-Due diligence is the buyer's investigation of your business after signing a letter of intent.
+Due diligence is the buyer's investigation of your practice after signing a letter of intent.
+In healthcare, this is often more intensive due to payer mix complexity, collections waterfall analysis, regulatory compliance, and billing practice review.
 It typically covers financial due diligence (reviewing financial statements, tax returns, cash flow, and earnings quality), operational due diligence (examining processes, systems, and supplier relationships), and legal due diligence (verifying contracts, licenses, and potential liabilities).
 The process usually takes 45 to 60 days.
 Sellers who prepare their financial documentation in advance — with reconciled books, documented add-backs, and organized supporting records — experience smoother diligence, fewer purchase price adjustments, and faster closings.

 📊